fastify/fastify/docs/Reference/Principles.md

 as well as JavaScript-specific features.

-Given that JavaScript does not offer zero-overhead data structures, this principle is at add with providing a great developer experience and providing more features, as usually those cost some overhead.
+Given that JavaScript does not offer zero-overhead data structures, this principle is at odds with providing a great developer experience and providing more features, as usually those cost some overhead.

 ## "Good" Developer Experience